bentoml/BentoML/docs/source/frameworks/fastai.rst

 -----------------------------

    :bdg-warning:`Warning:` ``Learner`` instance is required to save with BentoML.
-   This is a design choice to preserve functionalities provided by **fastai**.
+   This is a design choice to preserve functionalities provided by fastai.

 .. seealso::